swissup/swissup.github.io/m2/argento/customization/less-mixins.md

 ### Invert button state

-This mixin allows to change how the button looks and swap default and hovered states.
+This mixin allows one to change how a button looks and to swap the default and hovered states.

-You can see how it looks like in ArgentoPure2 theme.
-Take a look at the `Add To Cart` button at product page.
+You can see how it looks like in the ArgentoPure2 theme.
+Take a look at the `Add To Cart` button on the product page.

 Usage example: